Integralist/gist-archiver/README.md

 make build
 ```

+## CI

+I have a [GitHub Actions workflow](.github/workflows/daily-build.yml) that pulls
+the latest public gists daily.

-## Search
+## Features

-The user interface includes a powerful client-side search feature powered by [Lunr.js](https://lunrjs.com/).
+The user interface includes a client-side search feature powered by [Lunr.js](https://lunrjs.com/).
 It supports:

 - **Prefix matching**: Find gists as you type.
 - **Word stemming**: Searching for `iterate` will also find gists with `iteration` or `iterating`.